 Notes can take many forms.
 At school we’re expected to take them; we scribble them as friendly reminders so we don’t forget to put the bins out; and they endlessly accumulate on our phones.

 They become our informal records and observations; a strategy for staying on top of things; and a tool for understanding.
 They are also a starting point, a space to plan and to collect knowledge before taking action.

-Exploring themes of food, futures and biodiversity, Digital Notes looks at note making as a method, practice, and process, through work that, like notes, are brief but that demand attention, or to be noticed.
+Exploring themes of food, futures and biodiversity, Digital Notes looked at note making as a method, practice, and process, through work that, like notes, are brief but that demand attention, or to be noticed.

-Drawing on Extreme Views, each art work questions different systems, behaviours and relationships; from redefining borders and exploring personal connections to the land, to how technology mediates our experiences, and the significance/ insignificance of a dried grape.
+Drawing on Extreme Views, each art work questioned different systems, behaviours and relationships; from redefining borders and exploring personal connections to the land, to how technology mediates our experiences, and the significance/ insignificance of a dried grape.

 Sebastián Calfuqueo – Mapu Kufüll, an animated story that focuses on the cosmological perspective of the Mapuche people in relation to mushroom picking.

 Amanda Gatti + Gustiele Fistaról – Fronteiras: Território de Rupturas, a collaborative research project that investigates borders and how they relate to the body.